grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 </p>

 <ol start="5">
-<li>Select the USB flash drive in the list, it may be named differently than "Linpus lite"</li>
+<li>Select your USB flash drive from the list.
+It might be labeled differently than "Linpus lite."</li>
 </ol>

 <p align="center">